tjstankus/practicingprogrammer/_drafts/value-of-code-exercises.md

   gain me money if the blog post works as an ad for the book.
 - From previous draft remove: West End stuff, at least change 99B stuff if keep it at all.

-## Draft

-- [ ] Add stuff about spectrum of approaches to code exercises.
+- Add stuff about spectrum of approaches to code exercises.
 Get the tests passing and move on.
 Refactor until you love the code and would not hesitate to ship it in a production app.
 (Often, I skip error handling, so my code, even when it's very well-factored, is not production ready.
 Hasn't considered security and error handling.)
-- [ ] Introduction of constraints.
+- Introduction of constraints.
 Can be in part 2.

+## Draft

-I've had the great good fortune to participate in Sandi Metz's POOD Course [ link ] both as student and co-instructor.
-The curriculum teaches object-oriented programming principles and practices through a series of code exercises.
-Despite being small and easy to understand, the code exercises impart a disproportionately deep amount of learning (and teaching).
+I've had the great good fortune to participate in [Sandi Metz's Practical Object-Oriented Design Course](https://www.sandimetz.com/courses/), both as student and co-instructor.
+The curriculum teaches OO principles and practices through a series of code exercises.
+Despite being small and easy to understand, the exercises impart a disproportionately deep amount of learning (and teaching).

-Yet, when the idea of small code exercises comes up amongst developers, almost certainly someone will disparage them as toys and not relevant to the complex, large codebases they inhabit for a living.

-As programmers, we've come to expect complexity in our day-to-day jobs.
+When the idea of code exercises comes up amongst developers, almost certainly someone will disparage them as toys and not relevant to the complex, large codebases they inhabit for a living.
+We've come to expect complexity in our day jobs.
 We're asked to solve formidable, hairy problems, and as if that isn't difficult enough, it's often under unrealistic deadlines, working with code that we didn't write, don't like, and cannot possibly understand quickly.
-It's no wonder that developers used to these kinds of daily pressures, when sitting down to write a greenfield solution to an easily-grokkable problem, see no relevance to their day jobs.
-The experience feels too far removed from their daily work experiences.
-But the absence of day-to-day work pressures and constraints is precisely what makes working on code exercises valuable.
+It's no wonder that developers accustomed to these kinds of pressures, when sitting down to write a greenfield solution to an easily-grokkable problem, see no relevance to their day-to-day work.
+The experience feels too far removed.
+But the absence of everyday work constraints is precisely what makes working on code exercises valuable.

 Programming is about decomposing and simplifying problems.
 When we work on problems of modest size, that we solve from scratch, we focus our efforts around this fundamental quality of programming.
-When we allow ourselves time explore code exercises, we exercise our intellectual curiosity, free from the pressures of time and free from the constraints placed upon us by building on top of code we neither wrote nor conceived.
-Free to focus on simplicity and elegance, we can craft solutions that follow the principles of clean code, that we know are good and right, but that we so often, perhaps even habitually, eschew under externally-imposed pressures.
+When we allow ourselves time to explore code exercises, we unloose our intellectual curiosity, absolved from deadlines and the constraints placed upon us by building on top of code we neither wrote nor conceived.
+We can double down on simplicity and elegance.
+We can craft solutions that follow the principles of clean code, that we know are good and right, but that we so often, perhaps even habitually, eschew under externally-imposed pressures.
 In other words, we are free to do our best work.

-Without knowing our best work, we diminish our ability to apply it to larger codebases and more complex problems.
-Much like building substantial LEGO structures from small bricks, our larger codebases should be collections of small, decoupled, reusable, flexible abstractions.
-They should be a collection of the very kinds of solutions that we come up with when tackling small problems.
+Without knowing our best work, we diminish our abilities when confronted with larger codebases and more complex problems.
+Much like building substantial LEGO structures from small bricks, our larger codebases should be small collections of decoupled, reusable, flexible abstractions.
+They should be an assemblage of the very kinds of solutions that we come up with when tackling small problems.

-But to extract full value from a code exercise, it's not enough to get the tests passing and move on.
-It requires that we exercise the freedom to experiment and the resolution to do our best work.
+To extract full value from a code exercise, it's not enough to get the tests passing and move on.
+It requires that we exercise the freedom to experiment and resolve to do our best work.
 It requires that we forget about the time-to-market sensibility that guides our for-pay work, and simply play.
-While practicing on a code exercise, when we ask ourselves, "What if?", we should feel free and compelled to follow our intellectual curiosities.
+While practicing on a code exercise, when we ask ourselves, "What if?", we should feel compelled to follow our intellectual curiosities.

 Though I've framed this approach to exercise as play, and it is, it should also be considered practice.
 The things we learn in practice are, of course, directly applicable to our work when the pressure is on.
-An elegant solution we discovered while experimenting with a code exercise may be a good fit for our next work task. [ Good point, but improve wording: Without having played with that elegant approach, we're likely to think of an inferior approach first, and under pressure, the first thing we think of is often the most practical path to follow. ]
+An elegant solution we discover through practice may be a good fit for our next work task.
+Without having practiced and internalized elegant approaches, we're likely to think of an inferior approach first, and under pressure, the first thing we think of is often the most practical path to follow.

-A spirit of curiosity and inquiry likely attracted us to programming in the first place.
-Honor it by diving deep, pushing the boundaries of your knowledge, and trying new approaches.
-A commitment to spending time on exploration and practice is one of the the highest-yield investments one can make in improving programming skills.
+Many of us were attracted to programming in the first place by a spirit of curiosity and inquiry.
+Honor that spirit by pushing the boundaries of your knowledge, by diving deep into simplicity, by trying new approaches.
+A commitment to spending time on exploration and practice is one of the the highest-yield investments we can make in advancing our programming skills.

 In the next article in this series, I'll put my money where my mouth is and walk through a thoroughly decomposed solution to a well-known but sneakily complex